Looking to see Bangkok in 2 days? You’ll have to plan to see the best of the city in a tight timeframe, but it’s so worth it!

 Sukhumvit is a modern area in Bangkok boasting some great swanky shopping.
 If this is your thing, head over to the Emporium.
-If you’re looking to get a custom suit, there are places here as well.
+If you’re looking to get a custom suit, there are also places here.

 Chatuchak Weekend Market

 For dinner, if you’re in Bangkok over the weekend, go to the Chatuchak weekend market.
 (Locals pronounce “ch” like a “j” sound).
-It’s something that should be missed as it’s the largest in Bangkok and it’s said to be the largest in Thailand.
+It’s something that shouldn’t be missed as it’s the largest in Bangkok, and it’s said to be the largest in Thailand.
 It has a massive 15,000 stalls!

 Khao San Road

 It’s a great and cheap place for a foot massage or a Thai massage as well.
-There are some shops you can explore but really, it’s fun to just walk around here.
+You can explore some shops, but it’s fun just to walk around here.
 Though it gets crowded at times, it just doesn’t seem to have the frenetic beat of some other parts of this city.

-If you’re hungry, there are some great food carts and restaurants as well.
+If you’re hungry, there are also some great food carts and restaurants.
 And it’s very close to the Rambuttri West Night Market.